Restoring the Daintree

 As you walk through the Daintree you will see ferns and flowers representing every stage of plant and flower evolution.

-Deforestation for rural residential development and cattle farming has severely fragmented this ancient ecosystem leaving gaps in the rainforest canopy and damaging essential habitat for endangered species.
+Devastatingly, deforestation for rural residential development and cattle farming has severely fragmented this ancient ecosystem, leaving gaps in the rainforest canopy and damaging essential habitat for endangered species.

-Zia, our Conservation Program Manager planting in the Daintree in April 2021.
+Zia planting rainforest trees in the Daintree in April 2021.